-Dr. Naim Kapucu is Pegasus Professor at the University of Central Florida (UCF) and was the director of the School of Public Administration at UCF between August 2015 – August 2020.
+Dr. Naim Kapucu is Pegasus Professor of public Administration and Policy.
+He Currently serves as an Associate Dean, Interim, Research and Innovation, College of Community Innovation and Education at the University of Central Florida (UCF).
+He was the director of the School of Public Administration at UCF between August 2015 – August 2020.
 He is the founding director of the Center for Public and Nonprofit Management (CPNM) at UCF (2008-2011).
 He is also joint faculty at the School of Politics, Security, and International Affairs and the Center for Resilient, Intelligent and Sustainable Energy Systems (RISES).
 Dr. Kapucu received Fulbright Distinguished Chair in Applied Public Policy, Democratic Resilience award jointly hosted by Flinders University and Carnegie Mellon University Australia in 2021.
 He is an elected fellow of the National Academy of Public Administration (NAPA).

 Dr. Kapucu's main research interests are emergency and crisis management, network leadership and governance, decision-making in complex environments, and social inquiry and public policy, and collaborative public management.
 Dr. Kapucu has published widely in areas of public administration and policy, network governance, crisis leadership, and emergency management.
 His work has been published in Public Administration Review, Administration & Society, Journal of Public Administration Theory and Research, the American Review of Public Administration, Public Administration, International Journal of Mass Emergencies and Disasters, and Disasters: The Journal of Disaster Studies, Policy, and Management.
 He is the author and editor of ten books including: Network governance (with Qian Hu); The Network Governance in Response to Acts of Terrorism: Comparative Analyses, Managing Emergencies and Crises (with Alp Ozerdem), Disaster Resiliency: Interdisciplinary Perspectives (with Hawkins, and Rivera), and Disaster and Development (with Liou).
 He is in editorial board of more than twenty journals in his field.